Microwave

 OFF

-I want it to only HEATING up food when the timer is set, the inputs for the microwave will then be
+I want the microwave to only heat up food when the timer is set, The inputs for the microwave will then be

 • is the door open?